conterra/mapapps-4-developers/README.md

 ## Contents

-This Maven project includes some of the core concepts for developing UI driven bundles in map.apps.
+This Maven project includes some of the core concepts for developing UI-driven bundles in map.apps.
 Use this readme as a guide for what to discover in this project.
 After studying this project, you should be able to answer the following questions:

 * How can I use **Vue.js** to build widgets following the **MVVM** pattern?
 * How does the **MVVM** pattern help to make UI components and models **testable**?
 * How do I build widgets with ready-to-use UI components from Vuetify.js?
 * How do I build a custom theme (theme-custom)?
-* How can the view-model interact via **bindings** with (Accessor) models from the **ESRI ArcGIS API for JavaScript**?
+* How can the view model interact via **bindings** with (Accessor) models from the **Esri ArcGIS API for JavaScript**?
 * How is my **layout** integrated into **map.apps templates**?
 * How do **gulp** processes modify my source code?

 ## Requirements

 * map.apps 4.6.1
-* all resources from `CD-Contents/sdk/m2-repository` need to be copied manually to your local maven repository (e.g. `%UserProfile%/.m2/repository` for Windows, `~/.m2/repository` for MacOS).
+* all resources from `map.apps-VERSION/sdk/m2-repository` need to be copied manually to your local Maven repository (e.g. `%UserProfile%/.m2/repository` for Windows, `~/.m2/repository` for MacOS).

 ## Usage